kamranahmedse/developer-roadmap/src/data/roadmaps/javascript/content/106-javascript-loops-iterations/102-break-continue/100-labeled-statements.md

 # Labeled Statements

-JavaScript label statements are used to prefix a label to an identifier.
-It can be used with `break` and `continue` statement to control the flow more precisely.
+JavaScript label statements are used to prefix a label with an identifier.
+It can be used with `break` and `continue` statements to control the flow more precisely.

-A label is simply an identifier followed by a colon`(:)` that is applied to a block of code.
+A label is simply an identifier followed by a colon `(:)` that is applied to a block of code.

 Visit the following resources to learn more: